RedisLabs/redis-cluster-proxy/README.md

     Get help for the PROXY command

-# Commands that act differently from standard Redis commands or that have special behaviour
+# Commands that act differently from standard Redis commands or that have special behavior

 - PING: `PONG` is replied directly by the proxy
 - MULTI: disables multiplexing for the calling client by creating a private